arunpshankar/react-from-scratch/README.md

-# 🤖 Building ReAct Agents from Scratch: A Hands-On Guide
+# 🤖 Building ReAct Agents from Scratch: A Hands-On Guide with Gemini

 This repository provides a comprehensive guide and implementation for creating ReAct (Reasoning and Acting) agents from scratch using Python and leveraging Google's Gemini as the Large Language Model (LLM) of choice.